 You can likely learn from each of these types of competitors.
 Start compiling a list and begin researching their branding, messaging, and positioning.

 It’s important to understand what your competitors are (and aren’t) doing.
-Spend time going into the store and physically interacting with other products similar to yours.
+Spend time going into the store and physically interacting with other health products similar to yours.

 - What features and benefits do they offer?